schoolofdevops/kubernetes-labguide/chapters/configuring_authentication_and_authorization.md

-# Kubernetes Access Control:  Authentication and Authorization
+# Lab K202 - Kubernetes Access Control:  Authentication and Authorization

 In  this lab you are going to,